 Redemption notices shall be sent to DTC.
-If less than all of a maturity and CUSIP number of the 2020 Series H Bonds are being redeemed, DTC's practice is to determine by lot the amount of the interest of each Direct Participant in such maturity and CUSIP number of the 2020 Series H Bonds to be redeemed.
+If less than all of a Series, maturity and CUSIP number of the 2024 Bonds are being redeemed, DTC's practice is to determine by lot the amount of the interest of each Direct Participant in such Series, maturity and CUSIP number of the 2024 Bonds to be redeemed.

-Neither DTC nor Cede & Co. (nor any other DTC nominee) will consent or vote with respect to the 2020 Series H Bonds unless authorized by a Direct Participant in accordance with DTC's MMI procedures.
+Neither DTC nor Cede & Co. (nor any other DTC nominee) will consent or vote with respect to the 2024 Bonds unless authorized by a Direct Participant in accordance with DTC's MMI procedures.
 Under its usual procedures, DTC mails an Omnibus Proxy to the Corporation as soon as possible after the record date.
-The Omnibus Proxy assigns Cede & Co.'s consenting or voting rights to those Direct Participants to whose accounts the 2020 Series H Bonds are credited on the record date (identified in a listing attached to the Omnibus Proxy).
+The Omnibus Proxy assigns Cede & Co.'s consenting or voting rights to those Direct Participants to whose accounts the 2024 Bonds are credited on the record date (identified in a listing attached to the Omnibus Proxy).

-Principal and interest payments on the 2020 Series H Bonds will be made to Cede & Co. or such other nominee as may be requested by an authorized representative of DTC.
+Principal and interest payments on the 2024 Bonds will be made to Cede & Co. or such other nominee as may be requested by an authorized representative of DTC.
 DTC's practice is to credit Direct Participants' accounts, upon DTC's receipt of funds and corresponding detail information from the Corporation or the Trustee, on the payable date in accordance with their respective holdings shown on DTC's records.
 Payments by Participants to Beneficial Owners will be governed by standing instructions and customary practices, as is the case with securities held for the accounts of customers in bearer form or registered in "street name," and will be the responsibility of such Participant and not of DTC, the Underwriters, the Trustee, or the Corporation, subject to any statutory or regulatory requirements as may be in effect from time to time.
 Payment of principal and interest to Cede & Co. (or such other nominee as may be requested by an authorized representative of DTC) is the responsibility of the Corporation or the Trustee, disbursement of such payments to Direct Participants will be the responsibility of DTC, and disbursement of such payments to the Beneficial Owners will be the responsibility of Direct and Indirect Participants.

-The requirement for physical delivery of the 2020 Series H Bonds in connection with a mandatory purchase will be deemed satisfied when the ownership rights in the applicable 2020 Series H Bonds are transferred by Direct Participants on DTC's records and followed by a book-entry credit of applicable tendered 2020 Series H Bonds to the Tender Agent's DTC account.
+The requirement for physical delivery of the 2024 Bonds in connection with a mandatory purchase will be deemed satisfied when the ownership rights in the applicable 2024 Bonds are transferred by Direct Participants on DTC's records and followed by a book-entry credit of applicable tendered 2024 Bonds to the Tender Agent's DTC account.

-DTC may discontinue providing its services as securities depository with respect to the 2020 Series H Bonds at any time by giving reasonable notice to the Corporation or the Trustee.
-Under such circumstances, in the event that a successor securities depository is not obtained, 2020 Series H Bond certificates are required to be printed and delivered.
+DTC may discontinue providing its services as securities depository with respect to a Series of the 2024 Bonds at any time by giving reasonable notice to the Corporation or the Trustee.
+Under such circumstances, in the event that a successor securities depository is not obtained, 2024 Bond certificates of such Series are required to be printed and delivered.
 The Corporation may decide to discontinue use of the system of book-entry transfers through DTC (or a successor securities depository).
-In that event, the applicable 2020 Series H Bond certificates will be printed and delivered to DTC.
+In that event, the applicable 2024 Bond certificates will be printed and delivered to DTC.